fish-in-the-sea/FEDSync/README.md

 <img src="https://github.com/cora-reef/FEDSync/blob/6855d8618207daa3d5228b3b8d4723c681748c1d/photos/FEDSync-UI.png" width="500em">

 ## Requirements
-FEDSync requires
+### Linux
+For Linux you will need to download and run the python source code.
+Python Modules needed
 1. `pyqt5`
 2. `pySerial`

+### Windows
+Windows has a bundled executable which can be downloaded from releases.

+## Arduino Setup
-3. And a currently [custom library](https://github.com/cora-reef/FED3_library) for the FED3 device
+A [custom library](https://github.com/cora-reef/FED3_library) for the FED3 device is currently required.

 ## How to Use
 1. Follow the installation guide for the FED3 library from the main github.